Nolan Jones Preview, Player Props: Rockies vs. Rays

-The Colorado Rockies and Nolan Jones, who went 1-for-4 with a triple last time out, take on Aaron Civale and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.
+On Thursday, Nolan Jones (coming off going 0-for-4) and the Colorado Rockies face the Tampa Bay Rays.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rays.
+He had a hitless performance in his most recent game (0-for-4) against the Rays.

 Nolan Jones Game Info & Props vs. the Rays